 - Once done remove from grill and serve immediately.

 I served the scallops on top of the grilled orange slices topped with the orange Sriracha and orange zest sauce on top, along with a cheddar cheese grits dish (recipe in the near future if you want it), white asparagus (also drizzled with the sauce) that were steamed in water and butter with a pinch of salt, and a salad using the dressing Michelle published yesterday from her Salad Niçoise.
-I found a really nice wine from Fetzers, a Gewurztraminer that I am sure we will be having again and again – very light and crisp.

 So, that’s about it.
 I hope you try this and enjoy it as much as we did.